max-bytes/omnikeeper/docs/source/configuration_application-configuration.md

-# Application Configuration
+# Application Stack Configuration

 Much of omnikeeper's configuration can be managed through the technical frontend.
 However, certain basic configuration settings, such as the database connection need to be setup before starting omnikeeper.
 The way this is done is through environment variables.
 Both the technical frontend and the backend/core use this approach to configure initial settings.

-## Backend/Core environment variables
+## Backend/Core

+### Port

+The backend docker image exposes port 80, over which all communication is done.

+### Environment variables

-- ConnectionStrings__LandscapeDatabaseConnection
+- ConnectionStrings__OmnikeeperDatabaseConnection
     - Connection string for connecting to postgres database
     - Example: `Server=db;User Id=db_username;Password=db_password;Database=omnikeeper;Pooling=true`
 - Authentication__Audience